High-Arched Feet (Pes Cavus): How to Identify & Manage Its Impact on Your Body

 What is Pes Cavus (High-Arched Feet)?

-Pes cavus, or high-arched feet, is a condition where the arch of the foot is significantly raised.
-Unlike flat feet, which cause the foot to roll inward, high arches often lead to excessive pressure on the heel and ball of the foot, impacting balance, stability, and overall movement patterns.
+Pes cavus, or high-arched feet, is a foot posture where the arch is abnormally raised.
+Unlike flat feet—which cause the foot to roll inward—high arches often shift pressure toward the heel and ball of the foot.
+This can lead to instability, inefficient gait mechanics, and even pain in your knees, hips, or spine.

 How to Know If You Have High-Arched Feet